csye6225-eashan-roy/.github/profile/README.md

 ## Use Cases
 - Automated cloud deployments
-- Accelerated autoscaling and consistent infra with Packer
+- Accelerated autoscaling and consistent infra with Packer golden images
 - Event-driven serverless workflows
 - Infrastructure as code for GCP